ASFOpenSARlab/opensarlab-docker/unavco2021/README.md

     - if you are able to create both files or directories, the file system is case-sensitive

     ![confirm case sensitivity](img/confirm_case_sensitive.png)

+- If you encounter a permission error, you may have to give full disk access to your terminal and Docker system file.
+For more information, refer to [this stackoverflow post](https://stackoverflow.com/questions/58479686/permissionerror-errno-1-operation-not-permitted-after-macos-catalina-update/59250494#59250494).

 # Clone the Git Repository to Your Computer